johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4120-NUCLEI/4121-NUCLEI.md

 nuclei -l urls.txt -t nuclei-templates -tags cve
 ```

 Nuclei is used with templates, a lot of these are community maintained.
+See [[4122-CENT]] for reference.